Integrate with Adobe | HeyGen Academy

 Learn how to integrate Adobe Express with HeyGen so you can move effortlessly from creative design to dynamic, AI-powered video.
-Whether you’re a marketer polishing a campaign, a designer building content, or a creator looking to scale, this integration helps you keep everything in one streamlined process.
+Whether you’re a marketer refining a campaign, a designer creating content, or a creator looking to scale, this integration helps you manage everything in one streamlined workflow.

 Set up the integration

 From your HeyGen dashboard, go to Apps and open Integrations, then select the Adobe Express plugin.
-You’ll be prompted to sign in to your Adobe account, or create one if you do not already have it.
+You will be prompted to sign in to your Adobe account, or create one if you do not already have it.

-Once you’re signed in to Adobe Express, if you’re not automatically taken to the HeyGen plugin, click Add-ons in the left navigation.
+Once you are signed in to Adobe Express, if you are not automatically taken to the HeyGen plugin, click Add-ons in the left navigation.
 Search for HeyGen and click Add to install the plugin.
 After installation, HeyGen will be available directly inside Adobe Express.

 Add an avatar and create your video

 Start by selecting the avatar you want to use.
 Next, add your script.
-Click Text under Add your script, then paste in a script you’ve already written or type one directly in the editor.
+Click Text under Add your script, then paste a script you have already written or type one directly in the editor.

 After adding your script, choose a voice.
 First, select the language and gender that match your avatar.
-You’ll then see a variety of voice options with different tones, energy levels, and styles.
-Choose the one that best fits your message.
+You will then see a variety of voice options with different tones, energy levels, and styles.
+Choose the one that best suits your message.

 Generate and add the video to your design

-Once everything is ready, click Generate your video and let HeyGen handle the rest.
+Once everything is ready, click Generate your video and let HeyGen take care of the rest.
 When the video is finished, click Add to design.

-You can now drag and position the video anywhere on your Adobe Express canvas.
+You can now drag and place the video anywhere on your Adobe Express canvas.

 Customise and finalise your project